electrified/rc2014-ym2149/README.md

 Pin 1 is identified by having square pad.

 ### JP1
-Use the A4 line for chip enable
+Use the A4 line high for chip enable

 pins|description
 ----|------------